Devkalra/Devkalra/README.md

 ### 📖 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 - 🌱 I’m currently learning AI x Flutter
 - 👯 I’m looking to collaborate on Flutter Projects
-- 💬 Ask me about Startups
+- 💬 Ask me about Startups & new tech
 - 🔭 Have a look over my portfolio: https://devetc50.wixsite.com/my-potfolio